trivialsec/ingress-controller-waf/README.md

 1. Consider using zsh with dotenv plugin, otherwise you need to run `source .in` every time you want to use this project.
 So ensure the `.in` script runs before continuing
 2. `make gencerts`; this will create a root certificate in `.development` directory if `BUILD_ENV` was set to "development" in step 1
-3. `make build-ingress`; ads teh root CA certificate to the docker environment and prepares nginx
+3. `make build`; ads teh root CA certificate to the docker environment and prepares nginx
-4. `make up`; for "development" the certbot container will just exit, the ingress container should first generate TLS certificates for each service (defined in `conf/certbot/domains-development.txt`) then direct requests to the correct container.
+4. `make up`; for "development" the certbot container will just exit, the ingress container should first generate TLS certificates for each service (defined in `domains.txt`) then direct requests to the correct container.

 # Troubleshoot

 Logs: `docker-compose logs -f`

 ## Unable to load CA Private Key